 - Distance: 6.4 miles / 10.3 km, loop

 Guess what?
 You don’t have to go all the way to Egypt to see pyramids.

 Within the Cairngorms National Park, you can take a stroll through a mystical pine forest to reach an array of pyramids, the most notable being Prince Albert’s Pyramid.

 As with many things in Scotland, there is loads of rich history surrounding these remarkable landmarks.
-The Prince Albert Pyramid was built by Queen Elizabeth (er — well — ordered by her) in memory of her husband.
+The Prince Albert Pyramid was built by Queen Victoria (er — well — ordered by her) in memory of her husband.
 Some of the others are built to honor their children.

 The hike to the pyramids is quite steep, rocky and often muddy, but not too difficult.
 And definitely worth it.
 Once you’re there, you’ll be rewarded with panoramic views of the whole National Park.
 The full Balmoral Pyramid walk is about 6 miles.